How do you design a Column with ideCAD Structural?

 After the analysis, appropriate controls are made and reported according to the internal force situation.

-There are 2 main types of buckling, local and global buckling, in the elements under compressive force.
+There are two main types of buckling, local and global buckling, in the elements under compressive force.

-Local buckling occurs when some part or parts of the cross-section of a column are very slender that they buckle locally in compression.
+Local buckling occurs when some part or parts of the cross-section of a column are so slender that they buckle locally in compression.

 Limit values for the classification of cross-sections for the local buckling boundary condition are given in Regulation 5.4 and Table 5.1A for cross-sections under compression force.

-Elements under the effect of compression may not function as an ideal compression element due to various reasons, although the bending moment does not occur as a result of these loads.
+Columns under the effect of compression may not function as an ideal compression element for various reasons.
+However, the bending moment does not occur due to these loads.
 The most important reasons are:

-Global buckling is divided into 3 categories: Flexural buckling, Torsional buckling and Flexural-Torsional buckling.
+Global buckling is divided into three categories: Flexural buckling, Torsional buckling, and Flexural-Torsional buckling.